Years 10–11 (Ages 14–16) IGCSE

-Our programme for Years 10-11 (students aged 14–16) at YCIS Qingdao offers an exemplary international education designed to prepare students for the IB Diploma Programme.
+Our IGCSE courses for Years 10-11 (students aged 14–16) at YCIS Qingdao offer an exemplary international education designed to prepare students for the IB Diploma Programme.
 During these years, our students engage in the International General Certificate of Secondary Education (IGCSE) programme, internationally recognised as providing an external qualification that shapes students’ problem-solving and investigative skills, and builds their independent and collaborative work habits.

 As our students enter Upper Secondary, it’s of great importance that they build the character values and skillset necessary for success and independence in adulthood.
 Therefore, YCIS IGCSE students develop and reflect on Learner Attributes such as responsibility, communication, balance, and confidence.
 As a school community we seek to cultivate the academic, personal and social, character, and moral life skills for development of every child.

-The IGCSE programme, paired with the YCIS International curriculum, offers a wide-range of engaging courses for our students.
+The IGCSE programme, paired with the YCIS International curriculum, offers a wide-range of engaging courses for our students, such as IGCSE maths, IGCSE biology, IGCSE English and more.
 Based on their interests and focus, students are able to choose from a broad selection of elective subjects.

 IGCSE students have an abundance of community service opportunities and have opportunities to travel on trips locally, within China, and internationally.
 In Years 10–11, many of our students choose to embark on a visit to one of our Seeds of Hope schools – local Primary schools supported by YCIS located in small, rural villages in regions throughout China – to complete service projects and help volunteer in the classrooms.